 Baltimore and Washington D.C. attorneys tackle the toughest medical malpractice cases

-To learn more about medical negligence, contact the law firm of Schochor, Federico and Staton, P.A. at 1-888-234-0001 today.
+To learn more about medical negligence, contact the law firm of Schochor, Staton, Goldberg, and Cardea, P.A. at 1-888-234-0001 today.
 Our trusted team of experienced medical malpractice lawyers help clients just like you in Washington D.C., Baltimore, and across Maryland.